Home CV Google Scholar

 Shakya, Prasiddha, and George P. Gonpu.
 "Impact of remittances on economic growth in Nepal."
 Nepal Public Policy Review (2021): 31-47.

-Agricultural conservation networks in Iowa
+Agricultural conservation networks in Iowa and Understanding Landscape of Farm to School programs

 Show Abstract

-This is an example of a project I was part of for my work at IRISS where we use social network analysis (SNA) to figure out how connections amongst farmers explain their working pattern.
+This is an example of two projects I was part of for my work at IRISS.
+In the first one below, we use social network analysis (SNA) to figure out how connections amongst farmers explain their working pattern.
 The project was funded by the Environmental Defense Fund.
 A lot of the social network stuff did not end up in this report but I really enjoy working on these type of analysis and hope to incorporate network analysis in my future works.
 I have had no formal training on SNA's but I think I have picked up a lot of cool things working on different SNA projects at IRISS.
 I remain interested to see how, and if, SNA's will gain traction in economics research.
+Link to EDF report.

 Economic Impact of Ute Theatre in Garfield County, Colorado